Simardeep27/Signs/README.md

 # Signs

-Creating a ResNet50 model using keras and applying classification for different hand gestures
+Creating a ResNet50 model using keras and applying classification for different hand gestures.

 ## ResNet50